ATTENTION: This article is currently under review by the UniFi team.

 - Once configured, these devices can broadcast SSIDs and relay network traffic to and from the network through the uplinked AP.

-- Additional devices without wired data connection can be booted up and installed via Wireless Uplink by communicating with the first hop UAP-AC-M or UAP-AC-M-PRO.
+- Additional devices without a wired data connection can be booted up and installed via wireless uplink by communicating with a first hop AP.

-Note: With each additional AP communicating with a single AP via Wireless Uplink, wireless speeds on the Uplink AP and downlink APs will be lessened to some degree.
-When extending network coverage to remote areas, this is typically of little consequence as accessibility is the primary function of the Wireless Uplink configuration.
-Still, when using many devices via Wireless Uplink consider the limitations on network speed.
+NOTE: With each additional AP communicating with a single AP via wireless uplink, wireless speeds on the uplink AP and downlink APs will be decreased to some degree.
+When extending network coverage to remote areas, this is typically of little consequence as accessibility is the primary function of the wireless uplink configuration.
+Still, when using many devices via wireless uplink consider the limitations on network speed.

-- In order to use the wireless uplink feature, the wireless uplink option must be enabled in the Uplink Connectivity Monitor option under the Services section in Settings > Site.
+- In order to use the wireless uplink feature, the wireless uplink option must be enabled in the Uplink Connectivity Monitor and Wireless Uplink option under the Services section in Settings > Site.

-- At least one wired access point that supports wireless uplink (see compatibility matrices below.)
+- At least one wired access point must support wireless uplink (see compatibility matrices below.)

-- Power source for non-data wired AP i.e. PoE injector.
+- A power source for non-data wired AP i.e. PoE injector.

 - (Recommended) Most current stable firmware.